alexqfredrickson/notes/aws/aws.md

 ### CloudFront

-AWS CloudFront is a content distribution network that caches static/dynamic site content to serve to users.
+CloudFront is a content distribution network that caches static/dynamic site content to serve to users.
 The data centers that cache requests are called "edge locations".

 When a user requests content, CloudFront deliverrs it immediately from the edge location with the lowest latency - or it retrives it from an origin you define (like S3, MediaPackage, or HTTP servers), and then caches it to the edge location.